lanoxx/tilda/HACKING.md

 On Ubuntu based system install dependencies with:

-    sudo apt-get install git automake libgtk-3-dev libvte-2.90-dev libconfuse-dev
+    sudo apt-get install git dh-autoreconf autotools-dev debhelper dh-autoreconf libconfuse-dev libgtk-3-dev libvte-2.90-dev pkg-config

 You possibly need other packages such as `gettext`, `automake`, `autoconf`, `autopoint`, and X11 development libraries.

 On Fedora:

+    # This may be outdated (see Ubuntu example above, for a more thorough list)
     sudo yum install git automake libconfuse-devel vte3-devel gtk3-devel glib-devel gettext-devel

-The dependencies section is complete, depending on your system you my need ot install additional packages.
+The dependencies section above is complete but the sample command may not be complete, depending on your system you may need to install additional packages.
 Please carefully read the output of the `autogen.sh` (see below) for more information of what you need to install.

 ## Compiling